Kuril-Rybkin/public-projects/README.md

 - BIE-OSY[^5]
 - BIE-PSI[^6]

-As well as some personal projects written in python
+As well as some personal projects written in python.

+Each subject has its own branch with the name of the branch being the course code.

+---
 [^1]:Programming and Algorithmics 1
 [^2]:Programming and Algorithmics 2
 [^3]:Algorithms and Graphs 1